 Advertising and Public Relations, B.A., B.S.

-A bachelor's degree in advertising and public relations can lead to rewarding careers in corporate or agency settings doing meaningful work such as copywriting, public relations writing, media planning, research, and more.
+A bachelor's degree in advertising and public relations can lead to a rewarding career in corporate, nonprofit, government or agency settings doing meaningful work such as copywriting, media relations, corporate communications, digital communications, media planning, research, and more.

-Students choose between a Bachelor of Arts (B.A.) or a Bachelor of Science (B.S.).
+Students choose between a Bachelor of Arts or a Bachelor of Science.
 A minor is available.
 The advertising and public relations major stresses an integrated approach.
-Students may choose to emphasize advertising or public relations, but they take courses in both to prepare them for common practice in the field.
+Students may choose an emphasis in advertising or public relations, but they will take courses in both to prepare them for common practice in the field.

 Why Study Advertising and Public Relations at Grand Valley?

-- The curriculum includes courses that match what is recommended by national panels of advertising and public relations educators and professionals.
+- The curriculum is geared to the demands of the industry's ever-changing standards and includes courses recommended by national panels of advertising and public relations educators and professionals.

 Location & Format